graceaveris/git_spy/README.md

 What I would have done next (if i'd had more time):

-- Made the design a lot more interesting and cooler!
-Its quite basic as-is.
-  (if you want to see the landing pages im currently building for a Valencia based company heres sneaky vid (note this is a WIP so there are a few bugs youll see... just to get the idea of my aesthic https://drive.google.com/drive/folders/1zDrDWItqf2PZXu-kQpCnbZ__bnzZ1Yk1?usp=sharing) )

 - Added autoprefixer to build process so it looks nice all over the web.

 - Gone through and made it resposive in a more organised and thorough way.